mit-plv/bedrock2/ArtifactEvaluation.md

 ### Checking the line number counts

-The numbers of Table 4 in the paper (Lines of code), can be reproduced as follows:
+The numbers of Table 4 in the paper (Lines of code) can be reproduced as follows.
 First, note that `etc/all-files.txt` assigns a category to each file.
 To check that we did not miss any file, run